mr-fuller/middle-grounds/README.md

 # middle-grounds
 R files for pulling and creating a shiny app of demographic data for Middle Grounds district in Toledo.

-The tutorials at https://shiny.rstudio.com/tutorial/written-tutorial/ were immensely helpful.
+The tutorials at https://shiny.rstudio.com/tutorial/ were immensely helpful for this project.